PiotrG1996/IoT_HX711/README.md

 # Introduction

 This project contains a web application based on Node-Red to measure force and tourqe using HX711 sensor.
-Special hardware attached on top of Raspberry Pi enables proper signal communication betweeen HX711 and RPI.
+Special hardware attached on the top of Raspberry Pi enables proper signal communication betweeen HX711 and RPI.
 There are 2 possibilities of communication:

 1. SSH protocol (without graphical user interface)
 2. VNC connection (with graphical user interface)

-At the end of the project, Raspberry Pi should work as individual access point and execute Node-RED on boot.
-Description of this step is shown further in the project.
-Finally this project provides full measurement of a force and a moment of a force storing all measured data in the files.
+At the end of the project, Raspberry Pi should work as an individual access point and execute Node-RED on boot.
+The description of this step is shown further in the project.
+Finally, this project provides a full measurement of a force and a moment of a force storing all measured data in the files.

-This project contains general description of mechanical parts, GPIO definition and a scheme presenting step by step how to calibrate individual forces.
-Full explanation of basic calculus and necessary blocks in Node-RED is provided as well.
-Short code overview and designed graphical user interface in a web application is presented in the end o readme.
+This project contains a general description of mechanical parts, GPIO definition, and a scheme presenting step by step how to calibrate individual forces.
+A full explanation of basic calculus and necessary blocks in Node-RED is provided as well.
+A Shortcode overview and designed graphical user interface in a web application is presented at the end o readme.

 ## Project guidelines: